-Specifying a server hostid is optional.
-However, it is important to know that the Ethernet hostid might change, depending on the adapter that is in use.
+It is important to know that the Ethernet hostid might change, depending on the adapter that is in use.
 Consider the following scenario: A laptop plugged into a docking station uses the Ethernet address of the docking station; however, when it is disconnected from the docking station, the Ethernet address is no longer available.
 A wireless adapter also has an Ethernet address and this address is not available when either the wireless adapter is removed from the machine or when the wireless adapter is disabled, but still physically attached to the machine.